Adams-Normandie, Los Angeles

+History

-According to the Adams-Normandie HPOZ Preservation Plan, "At the beginning of the 20th century the West Adams–Normandie area was one of Los Angeles’ most prestigious communities."
+The HPOZ was originally named West Adams-Normandie HPOZ.
+According to the HPOZ Preservation Plan, "At the beginning of the 20th century the West Adams–Normandie area was one of Los Angeles’ most prestigious communities."

 The Van Buren Place Historic District, listed in the National Register of Historic Places, is located within the HPOZ.

-The Adams-Normandie HPOZ was adopted by the Los Angeles City Council on December 9, 2010.
+The neighborhood’s historic status was adopted by the Los Angeles City Council on December 9, 2010.

 Geography

-Adams-Normandie is bounded by the Santa Monica Freeway on the north, Normandie Avenue on the west, Vermont Avenue on the east and 29th Street on the south.
+Located in the West Adams district of Los Angeles, the Adams-Normandie HPOZ is bounded by the Santa Monica Freeway on the north, Normandie Avenue on the west, Vermont Avenue on the east and 29th Street on the south.

-In 2009, a year before the HPOZ was adopted, the Mapping L.A. project of the Los Angeles Times reported the western boundary as Western Avenue.
+In 2009, a year before the HPOZ was adopted, the Mapping L.A. project of the Los Angeles Times incorrectly reported the western boundary as Western Avenue.

-Population
+Historic-Cultural Monuments

+The following Historic-Cultural Monuments are located within the boundaries of the Adams-Normandie HPOZ: